Nikon confirms new full-frame FX mirrorless cameras and lens mount

 It's official: Nikon will soon launch a full-frame mirrorless camera system with a brand a new lens mount.
 In a press release, it announced that it's developing a "next-generation full-frame (Nikon FX-format) mirrorless camera and Nikkor lenses, featuring a new mount," adding that "professional creators around the world have contributed to the development."
-As expected, it's also working on adapter that will let you use existing full-frame Nikon F-Mount DSLR lenses with the cameras.
+As expected, it's also working on an adapter that will let you use existing full-frame Nikon F-Mount DSLR lenses with the cameras.

+Nikon hinted that the new mount would allow it to make the lenses and cameras slimmer and smaller.
+"The new mirrorless camera and Nikkor lenses that are in development will enable a new dimension in optical performance with the adoption of a new mount," says the press release.

-Nikon is just confirming what we already strongly suspected, considering that yesterday, it's European division unveiled a teaser video with shadowy glimpses of the camera.
+Nikon is just confirming what we already strongly suspected, considering that yesterday, its European division unveiled a teaser video with shadowy glimpses of the camera.
 It also set up a website called "In Pursuit of Light," which had the apparent release date of the camera (August 23rd) hidden in the HTML code.
 However, Nikon has yet to confirm the specs, date and price, or even shown an official image of it yet.
 More details will reportedly come on a dedicated website at a later date.

 For the rest of the story, we're relying on rumor sites, which have been pretty accurate up to this point.
 Nikon will supposedly release two cameras, a $4,000 48-megapixel model, and a $2,500, 25-megapixel "budget" version.
 Those compare roughly to Sony's 42.4-megapixel A7R III and the 24-megapixel A7 III, though both Nikon models would be more costly and have higher resolution.